ellakoa/postcard-poem/content/posts/sweet-nothings.md

   in all their finery.
 There are some very elderly sweet chestnut trees, their trunks have become gnarled and twisted in the most fantastical way.

-  This couple stand quite close together, their crowns touching, how sweet is that?
+  A couple stand quite close together, their crowns touching, how sweet is that?
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sweet-nothings-main-blog-picture-1-.jpg